Andrea-Behanova/gACSON/README.md

 This software uses Bio-Formats 5.9.2 package, which can be found in https://www.openmicroscopy.org/bio-formats/downloads/

-In order to be able to use this software, please download these two packages.
-They are not included to gACSON.
+In order to be able to use this software, please download these two packages and place them into the gACSON directory.

-The path to the Bioformats has to be adjusted in file gACSON.m on the line 156.

 This version of the software has been implemented and tested in Matlab R2018b.